 Setting Name Selectable Options

 Set Time and Format 12 hour 24 hour

-NOTE: Press the corresponding arrov NOTE: Press the corresponding arrow above and below the current time to adjust, then select "AM" or "PM."
+NOTE: Press the corresponding arrow above and below the current time to adjust, then select "AM" or "PM."

 Show Time Status On Off

-Set Date Set Date
+Set Date Set Date Set Date

 NOTE: Press the corresponding arrows above and below the current date to adjust.

 Sync Time - If Equipped On Off

 NOTE: When in the "Sync Time" display, you may sync the time with GPS.